OcneanuVlad/Portfolio/README.md

-This is my portofolio website.
+This is my portofolio website. (no longer hosted)

-Go to www.ocneanuvlad.com to acces it.